tomsclater/tomsclater/README.md

 - 👀 I’m interested in WordPress, cybersecurity, web design, vector graphics & 3D animation.
 - 🌱 I’m currently using Git and GitHub for version control on my projects.
 - 💞️ I’m looking to develop the websites that I manage.
-- 📫 Working on a new website overhaul - tomsclater.com
+- 📫 Always working on website overhauls - tomsclater.com - on the way.

 <!---
 tomsclater/tomsclater is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.